prvnk10/Udacity_nanodegree_intro_to_DS/README.md

 matplotlib

 Ensure that the data files are in the same folder as the jupyter notebook, and then "Run all" would allow to execute the complete notebook.

+The blog post reflecting the insights from this analysis could be located here: https://prvnk10.medium.com/trends-in-the-tech-industry-ba541ede71b1